GitbookIO/api-guide/plugins/README.md

 #### package.json

-The `package.json` contains general informations about your plugin (name, version, description, ...):
+The `package.json` contains general information about your plugin (name, version, description, ...):

 ```
 {